 Social influencers are everywhere.
 But how to work with them?

 With the rise of digital content and social media, there are more ways than ever to promote your brand, starting by working with an influencer.
 While scrolling through Instagram, you may have spotted one of the trendiest forms of marketing – social influencer campaigns.
-Social influencers are social media personalities who provide their thousands of followers with information on lifestyle topics such as the hottest place to eat or the worthiest causes to support, etc. They can also be local mass media reporters and outlets, with huge number of followers.
+Social influencers are social media personalities who provide their thousands of followers with information on lifestyle topics such as the hottest place to eat or the worthiest causes to support, etc. They can also be local mass media reporters and outlets, with a huge number of followers.
 They often have more leeway to mention a product or service in their social feeds, vs. mentioning in print or on the air.

 Our clients such as One Hope United and The Kitchen have partnered with these influencers (sometimes with a payment or complimentary products) to promote their own products.
 We have worked with local food and dining influencers, who have written about our clients in exchange for lunch, dinner or cocktails.
 What we’ve learned is influencer marketing can boost awareness, grow your followers and provide great ROI, if done right.
 So we’ve compiled these handy tips to help you with your first influencer campaign: